MicrosoftDocs/sandbox/sandbox/snippets/101functions/cosmosdb/cosmosdb-sqlquery.md

 ## Retrieve a list of documents

 The Cosmos DB binding can automatically retrieve a list of documents from Cosmos DB and bind it to a parameter.
 The `sqlQuery` property of the binding is used to specify a query to use to retrieve the documents.
-This example demonstrates how to select the 5 most recent documents from the collection as determined by the `_ts` timestamp property.
+This example demonstrates how to select the five most recent documents from the collection as determined by the `_ts` timestamp property.

 ```csharp
 [FunctionName("CosmosDBSample")]